 - Accepts petitions filed by citizens relative to the City Charter/Code of Ordinances.

 - Manages and conducts all City elections, including City Council elections and run-offs as well as elections dealing with bond issues, referendums, initiatives and revisions of the City Charter.

 - Manages and administers the City’s Records Management Program and assists the public with requests for public information.

 - Publishes official notices of City Council action.

-- Maintains official documents of the City Council and Development Corporation.
+- Maintains official documents of the City Council.

 Bryan Kendrick, City Clerk

 Bryan Kendrick was named City Clerk in February 2015 following a four-month stint as interim City Clerk.
 He was hired as the Deputy City Clerk in January 2009.
 He has served in several other roles with the City of San Angelo such as Budget Analyst Sr., Internal Auditor and Business and Finance Analyst.
 After spending a decade in corporate management, Kendrick made the transition to local government in 2006 with the City of Dallas where he worked in the Office of Financial Services as a Special Collections Division Supervisor.